 |S 302||Ulstein||Norwegian Sea||Active||Patrol|

 |S 304||Uthaug||Bergen||Active||Tied Up|

 |S 305||Uredd||North Sea||Active||Patrol|

-Kobben Class: These submarines were also built in Germany as the Type 207 class and were an improved version of the Type 205.
-In total 15 boats were delivered to Norway between 1964 and 1967.
-Due to age, accidents and decommissioning, 8 remain in service at the start of Northern Fury.
+Kobben Class: These submarines were also built in Germany as the Type 207 and were an improved version of the Type 205 used by Germany and Denmark.
+In total 15 boats were delivered to Norway between 1964 and 1967, but due to age, accidents and decommissioning, only 8 remain in service at the start of Northern Fury.